 - 1. 4HOnline information will be mailed in April to all animal members who must submit their animal ID online. - 2.
 REQUIRED 840-RFID TAG in 4HONLINE-This field is now a required field for swine!
 Must enter 840-RFID tag for state fair eligibility.
 For county only animal where RFID tag is not required, put COUNTY ONLY. - 3.
 For Indiana State Fair eligibility, swine must be IDed by an 840-RFID tag, the pig's ear notch, and have a DNA hair sample submitted in an envelope to the county Extension office by May 15.
 The envelope and RFID tag can be picked up in the Extension Office.
 For County Fair eligibility, swine must be entered in 4HOnline with required ID information (ear notch) by May 15.
-As of 2017, there will be no tags put in animals at the state fair!
+There will be no tags put in animals at the state fair!
 Swine must have an 840-RFID in their ear when they arrive at the state fairgrounds. - 4.
 In Fair Entry an exhibitor may register up to 15 gilts and 15 barrows.
 By fair, the exhibitor must restrict their animals to show a maximum of 7 (any sex or breed combination and age class) - 5.
 All pen assignment forms will be mailed in June! - 6.
 Swine will be tagged with RFID/county tag at time of unloading at county fair. - 7.
 All swine must be ear-notched. - 8.
-Only pigs born on or after January 1 of the year of the show will be eligible. - 9.
-All animals must be owned by May 15. - 10.
-All swine exhibitors will be required to provide the completed record sheet at unloading time. - 11.
-Market gilts and barrows must weigh a minimum of 220 pounds to be eligible to compete for Grand Champion Market Hog and sell in the auction.
+Only pigs born on or after December 1 of the prior year of the show will be eligible for county fair and state fair.